 Customer Vendor Superiority Settled

 In 2013 I met few Indian Government officers (IAS) in Dehradun and I asked how do you manage your projects.
-Some of the ideas they shared with me but in nutshell they mentioned that although we have some modules of project management during our training but that does not work.
-In government projects we have many vendors and stakeholders and it is extremely difficult to manage all and deliver project successfully.
+Some of the ideas they shared with me but in nutshell, they mentioned that although we have some modules of project management during our training but that does not work.
+In government projects, we have many vendors and stakeholders and it is extremely difficult to manage all and deliver the project successfully.
 In real life vendors are totally different they want to maximize their profit without doing quality work.
 So being in government we have simple logic that we are customer and service or product supplier is our vendor.
 So, to manage the project successfully we should design contracts very carefully in our favor.
 Now during the project if we find things are not going as per contract then we give them the reminders and finally if they do not work, then we always have upper hand because of two reasons one- we are part of government, second- we are customer; so we can pull these vendors in the court and make him straight there.
-We are well trained and well networked people, we know IPC (Indian Panel Code) and CrPC (Code of Criminal Procedure) so it is easier for us to get these people on track.
+We are well trained and well-networked people, we know IPC (Indian Panel Code) and CrPC (Code of Criminal Procedure) so it is easier for us to get these people on track.

 I was thinking that even after we pull our vendor into court, fight the case with them up to highest court in the country and win the court case, even then we lose finally.
 My experience says that in project management once you are forced to go in the courts then even after you win you do not gain much.
-Because time, cost, scope and quality are the primary objectives in the project and due to court war you have to compromise at least one or sometimes all of these objectives.
+Because, time, cost, scope, and quality are the primary objectives of the project and due to court war you have to compromise at least one or sometimes all of these objectives.
 So, what should we do?
 Should we let the vendor go and let him do whatever he want?
-No. But manage your project with right attitude.
+No. But manage your project with the right attitude.

 Who is a customer?
 One gives money.
 Who is a vendor?
 One who gives products or services.
 Both are giving something to each other.
 Both are the giver.
 They exchange their things after the negotiation.
 In the negotiation, objectives are two folds.